-Social...inequalities are to be arranged so that they are both (a) to the greatest benefit to the least advantaged, and (b) attached to offices and positions open to all under conditions of fair equality of opportunity.95
+Social... inequalities are to be arranged so that they are both (a) to the greatest benefit of the least advantaged, consistent with the just savings principle, and (b) attached to offices and positions open to all under conditions of fair equality of opportunity.